VFA-11: 1980s

-The squadron transitioned to the F-14 Tomcat in 1980 and deployed two years later.
-The squadron's combat debut in the F-14 occurred in early December 1983 when VF-11 aircraft engaged eight Syrian Air Force MiGs over Lebanon and were fired upon by Syrian Surface-to-air missiles (SAM) and anti-aircraft artillery.
-On 4 December 1983 the squadron flew combat air patrols over a Navy strike force from the carrier USS John F. Kennedy, while A-6E Intruders from the John F. Kennedy attacked Syrian positions in the Bekaa Valley.
+The squadron transitioned to the F-14 Tomcat in 1980 and deployed in 1982 to the Indian ocean through the Suez canal returning on 14 July.
+Two years later, the squadron's combat debut in the F-14 occurred in early December 1983 when VF-11 aircraft engaged eight Syrian Air Force MiGs over Lebanon and were fired upon by Syrian surface-to-air missiles (SAM) and anti-aircraft artillery (AAA).
+On 4 December 1983 the squadron flew combat air patrols over a Navy strike force from the carrier USS John F. Kennedy, while A-6E Intruders from John F. Kennedy attacked Syrian positions in the Bekaa Valley.
 The strikes were in response to the Syrian SAM and AAA engagements.
-Two of the twenty-eight strong strike package were shot down, one A-7 from USS Independence and one A-6 from the John F. Kennedy.
-The pilot of the A-6 crew died while the bombardier/navigator Lt Bobby Goodman was held prisoner by the Syrians for 30 days before being released.
+Two of the twenty-eight strong strike package were shot down, one A-7 from USS Independence and one A-6 from John F. Kennedy.
+The pilot of the A-6 crew died while the bombardier/navigator Lieutenant Bobby Goodman was held prisoner by the Syrians for 30 days before being released.
 While they were deployed for operations in Lebanon, one aircraft sustained damage from a suspected surface-to-air missile.
-VF-11 and three other squadrons from CVW-3 and the USS John F. Kennedy won Battle E's for 1983.
+VF-11 and three other squadrons from CVW-3 and John F. Kennedy won Battle Es for 1983.
 VF-11 also won the Safety 'S'.

-After three cruises with Carrier Air Wing Three and the Kennedy Battle Group, VF-11 and its sister squadron transferred to Carrier Air Wing Six and USS Forrestal.
+After three cruises with Carrier Air Wing Three and the John F. Kennedy Battle Group, VF-11 and its sister squadron transferred to Carrier Air Wing Six and USS Forrestal.
 In 1985 VF-11 won the Battle E award as the best fighter squadron in the Atlantic Fleet and the Joseph C. Clifton award as the best fighter squadron in the Navy.
-They deployed again in 1986, and stayed with CVW-6/Forrestal until its last cruise in 1991, making a total of five deployments.
+They deployed again in 1986 on the Forrestal where it would stay until Forrestal's decommissioning.
+In September 1987, VF-11 and the Forrestal battle group participated in North Atlantic exercises above the Arctic Circle.
+In April, 1988 VF-11 and the Forrestal battle group set sail for a six-month Indian Ocean cruise which lasted for six months.
+Forrestal and CVW-6, with VF-11 attached, supported Operation Earnest Will, the escort of U.S. flagged tankers in the Persian Gulf.
+VF-11 stayed with CVW-6/Forrestal until its last cruise in 1991, making a total of five deployments.

 1990s

+During May 1991, VF-11 and other CVW-6 squadrons operating from Forrestal participated in Operation Provide Comfort, flying missions over northern Iraq in support of the Kurdish relief effort.
 In January 1992, VF-11 and VF-31 moved to NAS Miramar and transitioned to the F-14D Tomcat.
 VF-11's F-14As were transferred to VF-24 and VF-211.